Switzerland - Data Protection Overview

 Controllers are required to notify the data subjects affected by the personal data breach if such notification is necessary in order to protect the data subjects or if the FDPIC so requests.

 Processors who detect a personal data breach are required to notify the controller of the breach as quickly as possible, i.e. without undue delay.

-Controllers have to delete or sufficiently de-identify (i.e. render anonymous) personal data once they no longer need it for the specified purposes, or in order to pursue legitimate interests (such as enforcement of legal claims) or to comply with legal obligations (such as records-keeping obligations).
+Controllers have to delete or sufficiently de-identify (i.e. render anonymous) personal data once they no longer need it for the specified purposes, or in order to pursue legitimate interests (such as enforcement of legal claims or archival purposes) or to comply with legal obligations (such as records-keeping obligations).